Provider API reference

 />

-All endpoint paths below are relative to the versioned API base path.
+All endpoint paths below are relative to your versioned API base path.
 Webhook paths are relative to the platform origin.

 ## Provider kinds [#provider-kinds]